OCR-D/spec/ocrd_eval.md

 ###### Mean Average Precision

-The mean Average Precision is a metric used to measure how accurate an object detector is.
-[As stated](#Thresholds), a threshold can be chosen freely, so there is some room for errors when picking one single threshold.
-To mitigate this effect, the mean Average Precision metric has been introduced which considers a set of IoU thresholds to determine the detector's performance.
-It is calculated by first computing the Average Precision for each IoU threshold and then finding the average:
+Mean Average Precision (mAP) is a metric used to measure the full potential of an object detector over various conditions.
+AP is merely an average over confidence thresholds.
+But as [stated earlier](#iou-thresholds), the IoU threshold can be chosen freely, so AP only reflects the performance under that particular choice.
+In general though, how accurately every object must be matched may depend on the use-case, and on the class or size of the objects.
+That's why the mAP metric has been introduced: It is calculated by computing the AP over a range of IoU thresholds, and averaging over them:

 $mAP = \displaystyle\frac{1}{N}\sum_{i=1}^{N}AP_i$ with $N$ being the number of thresholds.